Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

    ```

 > [!NOTE]
 > Azure key vault names are globally unique.
-If you input a name that's already in use, you get a VaultAlreadyExists error.
+If you input a name that's already in use, you get a **VaultAlreadyExists** error.

 At this point, you should have a key vault with a key available to be fetched.

-## Confirm vault setup in Azure portal
+## Confirm vault set up in Azure portal

 You can see the Azure Key Vault resource and its stored values from within Azure portal.